 What every programmer should know

 I graduated in 1994, right at the start of software boom in India.
 Those days anyone and everyone got into software industry.
-It didn't matter if they learnt software engineering or not; heck, it didn't even mattered if they studied any engineering or not.
-Many learnt some programming language and jumped into the software industry.
+It didn’t matter if they learned software engineering or not; heck, it didn’t even mattered if they studied any engineering or not.
+Many learned some programming language and jumped into the software industry.

 Or at least that is what I thought.

 I have been interacting with lots of programmers, who know a language or two, but not the essentials of software engineering.
 They know to code, but they don’t know the basic algorithms; they can search and copy from stackoverflow, but not understand the impact of the snippet.